ricsanfre/pi-cluster/docs/_docs/istio.md

   Istio new sidecarless mode, ambient, uses a new L4 proxy, ztunnel, which is coded in Rust and which is not deployed side-by-side with every single pod, but only deployed one per node.

-  This sidecarless new architecture is expected to use a lower footprint than Linkerd
+  This sidecarless new architecture is expected to use a lower footprint than Linkerd.

   Preliminary comparison, made by [solo-io](https://www.solo.io/), main contributor to Istio's new Ambient mode, shows reduced Istio footprint and better performance results than Likerd.
 See comparison analysis ["Istio in Ambient Mode - Doing More for Less!"](https://github.com/solo-io/service-mesh-for-less-blog)